simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 ### Why confidence can fail

 Let's pick up the last example and assume that the letter should also be recognized when its **background color** changes.
 This happens for example when the mouse pointer "hovers" over a button.
-(Apart from that, this error cannot happen in web based tests done with <a href="https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html" target="_blank">Selenium</a> or <a href="https://marketsquare.github.io/robotframework-browser/Browser.html" target="_blank">Playwright</a>!)
+(Apart from that, this error cannot happen in web based tests done with [Selenium](https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html) or [Playwright](https://marketsquare.github.io/robotframework-browser/Browser.html)!)

 Again, in yellow: the pixels which do not match with the reference image: